Defining Gender Mainstreaming

 What is “gender mainstreaming” in health?

-What are the organisational barriers hindering the implementation of gender equality policies both within and outside the health sector?
+What organisational barriers hinder implementing gender equality policies both within and outside the health sector?

 Gender mainstreaming crosses the boundaries of people’s comfort zones by altering of existing lines of control over material resources, authority, and prestige.
-It requires people to learn new ways of accomplishing objectives—they may have little conviction or receive little benefit from these alterations.
+It requires people to learn new ways of accomplishing objectives they may have little conviction or receive little benefit from such alterations.
 Gender mainstreaming involves unlearning old habits and practices.
 Resistance to gender mainstreaming may take the form of trivialisation, dilution, subversion or resistance.
 Resistance hinders gender equality laws, policies or programmes (WGEKN 2007).

 “In all the activities referred to in the Community shall aim to eliminate inequalities, and to promote equality, between men and women.”